sourcegraph/about/blogposts/gophercon-2019-go-module-proxy-life-of-a-query.md

 You can set GO111MODULE to "on" to enable module mode everywhere or leave it at "auto".

 You can set GOPROXY to a proxy of your choice to get picked up by the go command when in module mode.
 Though this has been around since 1.11, the ability to provide a comma-separated list is new for 1.13.
 This tells the go command to try multiple sources before giving up.
-If you want to use the Go team's module mirror, you can set it to https://proxy.golang.org.
+If you want to use the Go team's module mirror, you can set it to [https://proxy.golang.org](https://proxy.golang.org).

 The nature of the proxy and checksum database is that the source code has to be available on the public internet, so it can be audited and used by everyone.
 But if you're using private modules, you can disable the proxy and checksum database for the domains that you want to skip, by listing them in the GOPRIVATE environment variable.

-I want to speak for a brief moment about the open source project that we used for our transparency log.
+She mentioned the open source project the Go team used for their transparency log.

-We used Trillian for an implementation of the merkle tree data structure that she described earlier.
-We relied on their data store to hold the go.sum lines and corresponding hashes that the go command uses for its proofs.
+They used [Trillian](https://github.com/google/trillian) for an implementation of the merkle tree data structure that she described earlier.
+They relied on their data store to hold the go.sum lines and corresponding hashes that the go command uses for its proofs.

-You can check them out at github.com/google/trillian

-We've talked about proxy.golang.org and sum.golang.org, but there is one more service that the Go team is providing in conjunction with these, a Module index.
+We've talked about [proxy.golang.org](https://proxy.golang.org) and [sum.golang.org](https://sum.golang.org/), but there is one more service that the Go team is providing in conjunction with these, a Module index.

-Index.golang.org is simple feed of new modules that have been discovered by proxy.golang.org.
-You can see this feed at index.golang.org/index, and optionally provide a since parameter if you only want to view modules newer than a specific timestamp.
+[index.golang.org](https://index.golang.org/) is simple feed of new modules that have been discovered by proxy.golang.org](https://proxy.golang.org).
+You can see this feed at [index.golang.org/index](https://index.golang.org/index), and optionally provide a since parameter if you only want to view modules newer than a specific timestamp.

-We're really excited about the future of modules, providing a better dependency management experience to developers by creating reproducible builds, ensuring that dependencies won't disappear overnight, and making sure that the source code that you asked for is the source code that you and everyone else in the world gets every single time.
+The Go team is really excited about the future of modules, providing a better dependency management experience to developers by creating reproducible builds, ensuring that dependencies won't disappear overnight, and making sure that the source code that you asked for is the source code that you and everyone else in the world gets every single time.

 And she is personally happy, because now she has a set of solutions that can help her build out her module….

 ...which will make for happier puppies everywhere. :)

-The Go team plans on fine-tuning these features, and we hope you'll try them out and give us feedback when you can!
-We'd love to hear how the mirror and checksum database are working for you, and we encourage you to file issues on Github as you spot them.
-The dogs of the world thank you.

-...which will make for happier puppies everywhere. :)

-The Go team plans on fine-tuning these features, and we hope you'll try them out and give us feedback when you can!
-We'd love to hear how the mirror and checksum database are working for you, and we encourage you to file issues on Github as you spot them.
+The Go team plans on fine-tuning these features, and they hope you'll try them out and give them feedback when you can!
+They'd love to hear how the mirror and checksum database are working for you, and we encourage you to file issues on Github as you spot them.
 The dogs of the world thank you.

 Katie Hockman, Google, Go Open Source